 What goes into app design cost?

 A lot of our clients look at what their competitors are doing and try to do something similar.
 They don’t even consider the possibility that the features they see might not even be effective.
 Blindly chasing competitors is a poor strategy.
 But trying to reinvent the wheel isn’t the best practice either.
 The most effective problem-solving approach is exploration.
-This brings us to the first step in the app design process:
+This brings us to the first step in the process:

 Analysis of competition and user research

 We analyze the competition to identify opportunities within a given app niche.
 For example, when we came up with a concept for a workout tracking app, we first did some research and identified an opportunity on the market for fitness tracking apps.
-We then designed a Workout Book concept to bring our vision to the world and solve a specific problem for gym-goers.
-Our concept received lots of positive feedback from the design community.
+We then created a Workout Book concept to bring our vision to the world and solve a specific problem for gym-goers.
+Our concept received lots of positive feedback from the community.
 Even today we continue to receive messages from people asking us to build a similar app for them.

 Our design for a workout tracking app isn’t even close to what similar apps offer.
 But it took us quite some time to understand what features we could improve or invent.Instead of concentrating on other people’s products you should think about your own users and the strength of your own product.
 We study behaviors, needs, and motivations of the product’s target audience so we can design an app that appeals to them.